joannawojtasz/Project1_club/README.md

  * manual code evaluation, cleaning-up the code structure and looking for missused commands, typos
    - [x] found multiple redundant lines, improved code organisation for readability.

- * testing in different brosers - the webpage was opened, scrolled-through and navigation between pages was tested
+ * testing in __different brosers__ and __screen sizes__ - the webpage was opened, scrolled-through and navigation between pages was tested on different browsers at desktop and mobile devices

  #### desktop
  * Google Chrome Version 91.0.4472.77